arcus/education_modules/regular_expressions_lookaheads/regular_expressions_lookaheads.md

 estimated_time_in_minutes: 30

 @pre_reqs
-Learners should have some experience composing and using simple regular expressions (regex).
+Learners should have some experience composing and using simple regular expressions (regex), including the use of capturing groups.
 For an introduction to regular expression concepts, consider the [Demystifying Regular Expressions](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_regular_expressions/demystifying_regular_expressions.md#1) module.
 To learn how to compose and use simple regular expressions, consider the [Regular Expressions Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/regular_expressions_basics/regular_expressions_basics.md#1) module.
+The [Regular Expressions: Groups](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/regular_expressions_groups/regular_expressions_groups.md#1) module will introduce you to capturing and non-capturing groups if those are new to you or you would like a refresher.
 @end

 @learning_objectives